 The Youth Mobility Scheme has been devised to allow 20,000 young people (aged 18 to 30 years old) to come to the UK to work and travel each year.

 The advice is currently to apply straight away if you would like to become a licensed sponsor.
+Read our guide to becoming a UK visa sponsor.
 Find more information on the gov website here.